Todd Van Poppel: Retirement

 Shortly after his retirement from baseball in 2005, Van Poppel announced he was investing in the Denton Outlaws, a Texas Collegiate League team.
 The Outlaws went on to win the league championship that year.

+Personal life

+Van Poppel's son, Riley Van Poppel, is a defensive lineman for the University of Nebraska Cornhuskers football team.

+Van Poppel's daughter, Halee, has played volleyball for Dallas Baptist University and his son, Tate, has played baseball for Midland College.